Alpaca00/tone-track-service/README.md

 ### 🌐 Features

-- **Sentiment Analysis**: Accurately determines the sentiment (positive, negative, neutral) of the input text.
+- **sentiment analysis service**: Accurately determines the sentiment (positive, negative, neutral) of the input text.
 - **tone-track**: The Slack App that integrates with this service to provide sentiment analysis for Slack messages.
+- **web interface**: A simple web interface that allows users to interact with the sentiment analysis service.

 **Models supported only english language for now:**
 - **VADER**: A rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.